lynx-json/specification/specifications/properties/index.md

 ## Extensions

 This media type may be extended to include new specification properties.
-Those name of an extended specification property MUST be a qualified name (absolute URI).
+The name of an extended specification property MUST be a qualified name (absolute URI).

 This media type may also be extended to include new hints.
 The name of an extended hint MUST be a qualified name (absolute URI).